ceilingfans/bfc-rs/README.md

 A lexer is a program that takes the source code and translates it into a stream of things called [Tokens](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization).
 Now you might still ask, "what is a token, this is getting more confusing".

 A token is basically something that the computer can use to group your source code into specific chunks.
-An example --- let's take a English sentence, `I am sleeping.`, and act like the lexer.
+An example --- let's take an English sentence, `I am sleeping.`, and act like the lexer.
 We can *tokenize* the sentence into something like:
 ```
 Pronoun {
 	literal: "I"